A Definition of Web Marketing

 It is easier to identify which marketing campaigns are working and more importantly which are not using web marketing.

-The four Ps in marketing hold true whether marketing is described as traditional or digital.
+The four Ps in marketing still hold true whether marketing is described as traditional or digital.

 The four Ps of Marketing are